OwlfaceGames/owl-naysayer.nvim/README.md

 Jon would never be using something that would show a warning because that's for noobs that write bad code.
 For real though he doesn't use an lsp or anything from what I gather so considering 90% of people using this colorscheme will be, why wouldn't you change it?

+Below is the original readme I just change the Installation section to point to me theme in case anyone else wants to use it.
+But honestly I just did this for me.

 # naysayer (original readme).nvim

 A dark green-blue Neovim colorscheme.
 It's a port of [Nick Aversano's Emacs theme](https://github.com/nickav/naysayer-theme.el) for Neovim, best known from Jonathan Blow's compiler livestreams.